EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 updated_at: 2018-03-13
 ---

-An aggregate root is a class that implements the `EventSauce\EventSourcing\AggregateRoot` interface.
+An aggregate root is an entity that is modelled using events.
+The default aggregate root repository (`ConstructingAggregateRootRepository`) relies on the `AggregateRoot` interface, which your aggregate root must implement.

 In order to make things easy several traits are provided which implements the interface so you won't have to.

 ```php
 <?php